w3c/css-houdini-drafts/css-animationworklet/README.md

   -   Efficient Expando ([demo](http://googlechromelabs.github.io/houdini-samples/animation-worklet/expando/), [more info](https://developers.google.com/web/updates/2017/03/performant-expand-and-collapse))
   -   Compositing growing / shrinking box with border (using 9 patch)

+* Sophisticated effects which involves complex coordination across multiple animations.

-These usecases are enabled by the current proposed but [additional usecases](principles.md#animation-worklet-vision) are going to be addressed by extension of the API.
+These usecases are enabled by the current proposed but [additional usecases](principles.md
+#animation-worklet-vision) including input-driven animations are going to be addressed by extension
+of the API.

 ***Note***:  Demos work best in the latest Chrome Canary with the experimental web platform features enabled (`--enable-experimental-web-platform-features`